Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 You can have a walk up to the Darwin Foundation Center in the morning learning about the conservation effort and checking out the tortoise breeding center.

 Then you can have a light lunch and get a taxi boat to Playa Alemanes.
 Take a walk to Las Grietas.
 It’s just about 20 minutes.
-Enjoy snorkeling among the tall rocky walls and then back to playa Alemanes where you can snorkel again or just relax on the beach.
+Enjoy snorkeling among the tall rocky walls and then back to Playa Alemanes, where you can snorkel again or just relax on the beach.
 (Remember to bring water with you)

 Day 4 – Another activity of your choice in Santa Cruz